Dostuk Checkpoint

 Getting to the Dostuk Checkpoint

 Dostuk checkpoint is only a few kilometers away from Osh.
-You can get there within ten-fifteen minutes by taxi and a bit longer on public transportation (from the spot indicated as “A” on the map below take a mini-bus labeled 138 and 116).
-I highly recommend you to take the private taxi that costs about 200 som (around $2).
-Make sure to order the corporate taxis that charge with taximeters (call 141, 144 or 185).
-The public transportation costs only 15 som/person, but it is slower, over-crowded and extremely hot during summers.
+You can get there within 10 to 15 minutes by taxi, and a bit longer on public transportation (from the spot indicated as “A” on the map below, take a mini-bus labeled 138 or 116).
+I highly recommend taking the private taxi, which costs about 200 som (about $2).
+Make sure to order corporate taxis that use taximeters (call 141, 144, or 185).
+Public transportation costs only 15 som/person, but it is slower, overcrowded, and extremely hot in summer.

 Currency exchange (Kyrgyz som to Uzbek sum)

 As soon as you arrive at the border checkpoint, you will notice dozens of currency exchange shops.
-Their rates are ok, but if you want to make a better deal on that, start to compare the rates while you are in the city.
-Generally, banks don’t sell/buy the Uzbek sum.
-You have to go around the currency exchange shops around Osh bazar for a slightly better rate.
+Their rates are acceptable, but if you want a better deal, start comparing rates while you are in the city.
+Generally, banks do not buy or sell the Uzbek sum.
+You can go to the currency exchange shops around Osh Bazar for a slightly better rate.
 Again, it is fine to change money at the border because the difference is insignificant.

 Make sure to make proper calculations in advance!
-The exchange between any currency and Uzbek sum might be confusing.
-Google converter can help in this case.
-Also, ask the dealer to give a significant amount of your Uzbek cash (maybe 70%) in big banknotes.
-By this, you will avoid (un)intentional miscalculation and carrying a big junk of Uzbek cash in your bag or pocket (for example, $115 is approximately 1 million Uzbek sums).
+The exchange between any currency and the Uzbek sum might be confusing.
+Google Translate can help in this case.
+Also, ask the dealer to provide a substantial portion of your Uzbek cash (approximately 70%) in large banknotes.
+By this, you will avoid (un)intentional miscalculation and carrying a big chunk of Uzbek cash in your bag or pocket (for example, $100 is approximately 1.26 million Uzbek sums).

 Long lines along the border

 Dostuk is the largest checkpoint between Kyrgyzstan and Uzbekistan.
-It connects densely populated Fergana Valley of Uzbekistan and Kyrgyzstan’s Osh province.
-There is a strong family, economic, social and cultural connection across the border.
-As a result, a permanent movement of people across Dostuk sometimes causes the people queues.
-You will less likely encounter long lines if you are crossing to Uzbekistan at the beginning of the week.
-At the same time, there will be a huge crowd crossing from Uzbekistan to Osh.
-And the situation is opposite at the weekends.
-Longer lines will be standing in the direction of Uzbekistan and few to Kyrgyzstan.
+It connects the densely populated Fergana Valley of Uzbekistan and Kyrgyzstan’s Osh province.
+There is a strong family, economic, social, and cultural connection across the border.
+As a result, a permanent movement of people across Dostuk sometimes causes the people to queue.
+You will be less likely encounter long lines if you are crossing to Uzbekistan at the beginning of the week.
+At the same time, a large crowd will be crossing from Uzbekistan into Osh.
+And the situation is opposite on weekends.
+Longer lines will be standing in the direction of Uzbekistan and a few to Kyrgyzstan.

 Foreign citizens crossing the border

-Now, if you are a foreign citizen you have a high chance to avoid human traffic jams.
-Usually, the border guards and customs let the foreigners bypass the lines through the green corridor.
+Now, if you are a foreign citizen, you have a high chance of avoiding human traffic jams.
+Usually, border guards and customs officials let foreigners bypass the lines through the green corridor.
 Make sure to let them know that you are a foreigner if they won’t see it themselves.

 No Photos!

-As soon as you ender the protected zone, please, don’t take photos because the rules strictly prohibit it.
+As soon as you enter the protected zone, please don’t take photos because the rules strictly prohibit it.
 Try to follow this rule!
 Otherwise, you may hear “nice” words from the rich vocabulary of local vulgarities.

 Strangers asking to help with transferring some packages

-After leaving the Kyrgyz immigration office you will end up at no man’s land.
-Right before the immigration office of Uzbekistan, you may encounter people sitting outside.
-They usually ask people passing by to help with transferring some bags across the border.
+After leaving the Kyrgyz immigration office, you will end up in no man’s land.
+Right before the Uzbekistan immigration office, you may encounter people sitting outside.
+They usually ask people passing by to help carry bags across the border.
 These are the merchants who want their goods transferred without import taxes.
-I don’t think that they ever ask foreigners for that (language barrier and etc.).
+I don’t think that they ever ask foreigners for that (language barrier, etc.).
 Neither, I think that I should warn you not to take anything from strangers.

 Uzbek customs checking the electronics

 Sometimes, Uzbek customs officers go after checking the luggage.
-Some people get “lucky” and asked to present the content of their smartphones, laptops, and cameras.
+Once upon a time, some travelers were “lucky” enough to be asked to show the contents of their smartphones, laptops, and cameras.
 It happened to me twice when officers browsed through my images and videos.
 When I asked the purpose for that, the reply was to see if I have pornography (do people still store porn in their devices???
-I mean, with modern internet and ability to watch anything anywhere and anytime?).
-But their concern is also related to the presence of extremist content.
+I mean, with modern internet and the ability to watch anything anywhere and anytime?).
+But their concern also centers on the presence of extremist content.
 I have never seen foreigners getting their devices checked.
-But, just in case, make sure not to have anything provocative on your devices.
+But just in case, make sure not to have anything provocative on your devices (by the way, it is 2024, and my phone hasn’t been checked in the last 5 years).

 And delete your porn (just saying)!